Mhista-Fortune/Social-Links-Project/README.md

-# Frontend Mentor - Social links profile solution
+# Frontend Mentor - Social Links Profile solution

 This is a solution to the [Blog preview card challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/blog-preview-card-ckPaj01IcS).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.